mattcar265/BigZCodeSnippets/README.md

 # Change to the blue or transparent
 ![image](https://github.com/mattcar265/BigZCodeSnippets/assets/98040867/a3736462-94ce-498c-a0fb-13edaae94d6b)
-Navigate to the above code editor, then add
+Navigate to the above code editor, then
 `{% include 'wave-form-previews' %}`

 # Adding an audio file